AscendingPassage.com HOME PAGE.

 mummies.
 There is nobody to be seen, nor any indication of the present

-day, amongst these mournful undulations of yellow or pale grey sand,
+day, among these mournful undulations of yellow or pale grey sand.

 which rise here and there at hazard, some half in ruin, others almost

 vastness unimaginable to the minds of our day.
-Except for one which is
+The one which is

 quite near us (the fantastic grandfather of the others, that of King

-made of six colossal superposed terraces, they are all built after
+made of six colossal superposed terraces.
+The others are all built after

 mysteriously simple figure of geometry, and the strongest and most